 You may have heard that Medicare changed Jan.
 1, 2020, as a result of the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
 We understand these changes may be confusing and would like to make sure you have a complete understanding of how you may be impacted.

 What is MACRA?MACRA is the Medicare Access and CHIP Reauthorization Act of 2015.
 This law states that after Jan.
 1, 2020, newly-eligible Medicare beneficiaries will not be able to purchase plans that cover the Part B deductible.
 This includes Medicare Supplement Plan F (including High Deductible Plan F where available*) and Plan C.

 Who is impacted by MACRA?Only people who are newly Medicare eligible on or after Jan.
 1, 2020, will be impacted by this change.
 Newly eligible means that either you turn 65 on or after Jan.
 1, 2020, or you become Medicare eligible due to a disability or end-stage renal disease on or after this date.

-I am currently on a Plan F or Plan C. Can I keep my plan?Yes, because you are already Medicare eligible and enrolled in this plan, you may keep it.
-Your plan will not be discontinued and you will not be required to purchase a different plan on or after Jan.
-1, 2020.
+I am currently on Plan F or Plan C. Can I keep my plan?Yes, because you are already Medicare eligible and enrolled in this plan, you may keep it.
+Your plan will not be discontinued and you will not be required to purchase a different plan.

-I am currently on a Medicare Supplement plan other than Plan F or Plan C. Can I switch to a Plan F or Plan C after Jan.
+I am currently on a Medicare Supplement plan other than Plan F or Plan C. Can I switch to Plan F or Plan C after Jan.
 1, 2020?Yes.
 Because you were Medicare eligible prior to Jan.
-1, 2020, you will still be able to switch to a Plan F or Plan C. You would be required to go through medical underwriting if the switch is considered an upgrade.
+1, 2020, you will be able to elect Plan F or Plan C. You would be required to go through medical underwriting if the switch is considered an upgrade.